-Note: It is important that no electrically conductive particles lodge between the adapter and sensor.
-There is a thin braze joint around the sides of the SD sensor and is electrically connected to the sensing element.
+NOTE: Ensure that no electrically conductive particles lodge between the mounting block and the SD sensor.
+There is a thin braze joint around the sides of the SD sensor that is electrically connected to the sensing element.
 Contact to the sides with any electrically conductive material will cause a short.
+This package is designed for use up to 420 K (146 °C), subjecting to temperature in excess of this may cause a shift in the sensor values.